A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 Plus, your profile can show you're more than just a lot of rows and columns.

 Pro Tip: Want to get 11x more views to your LinkedIn profile?
 Want to know how adding accounting executive resume keywords can get more interviews?
 See our guide to LinkedIn profile optimization.

 Need the fine details to make the best accounting resume you can?
 See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)

 This guide shows the nuts and bolts of making a great resume for accounting.
 Remember these key strategies:

 - Read the job offer carefully.
 Highlight the qualities you see.
 Then, prove you have them in your accounting resume bullet points.

 - Don't fudge your education section.
 A key detail in it can be the one thing the hiring manager remembers about a staff accountant resume.

-- Add "other" sections to report on the breadth of your accounting skills.
+- Add "other" sections to report on the breadth of your accounting resume skills.
 Include professional associations, volunteer work, and publications.

 Do you have questions on how to write a great resume for accounting?
-Not sure how to describe your skills or achievements?
+Not sure how to describe your accounting skills or achievements?
 Give us a shout in the comments!
 Let's generate some interest.